nvs/gem-leaderboards/README.md

    require viewers to move the map.
 Games with maps in non-default locations are not accepted.
 5. Provide a [screenshot](#screenshot) **and** [replay](#replay) in the
-   `#submitted-games` channel.
+   Leaderboards `#submit` channel.
 A game will not be verified without a replay. *Tip: Just drag them into the channel!*
 6. See if further information is needed for verification.
 7. Join the leaderboards, then try to make sure your name stays there!